 - Step 6: When the movie is ready, click Saved.

 YouTube Editor comprises many features to make your video clip unforgettable.
 However, it is an online editor.
 If your Internet connection is slow, you will need a lot of time to save all the changes.
-If you need to save your edited video offline, download youtube video free.
+If you need to save your edited video offline, download YouTube video on Windows and Mac free.

 SEE ALSO: How to Cut Unwanted Video Parts